NPRA/image-anonymisation/README.md

 ```
 .\make.bat html
 ```
+For a detailed in-depth documentation of the architecture and system, look here: [Image Anonymisation Wiki](docs/wiki/WikiDocs.md)

 ## Configuration
 The user-specifiable configuration parameters can be found in [config/default_config.yml](config/default_config.yml).
 The available parameters are listed below.